Marqasa/overwatch-crossover-patch/README.md

 Mouse > Advanced and checking disable pointer acceleration.
 On older versions of macOS, I recommend Linear Mouse: https://linearmouse.app/

+## Troubleshooting

+If you get an "Operation not permitted" error, you may need to give Terminal Full Disk Access.
+You can do this by going to System Settings > Privacy & Security > Full Disk Access and adding Terminal to the list.

 ## Known Issues

 On versions of macOS prior to Sonoma, the game has many missing UI elements